reFraw/Ocular-Disease-Recognition/README.md

 ## GradCAM
 In the GradCAM folder there is a selection of 10 heatmaps per class for each model.
 The CATIA2 tool was used to generate the heatmaps. (https://github.com/reFraw/CATIA2)

+## Activation maps
+The activation maps for each convolutional layer of each model are contained in the activation_maps folder and were obtained with the script in the same folder.
+The image in the activation_maps/images folder (DRUSEN.jpeg) was used to generate them.